classgraph/classgraph/README.md

 In particular, the Maven group id has changed from `io.github.lukehutch.fast-classpath-scanner` to **`io.github.classgraph`** in version 4.
 Please see the new [Maven dependency rule](https://github.com/classgraph/classgraph/wiki) in the Wiki page.

 [![Build Status](https://travis-ci.org/classgraph/classgraph.png?branch=master)](https://travis-ci.org/classgraph/classgraph)

-## How fast is ClassGraph?

-ClassGraph is the fastest classpath and module path scanning mechanism:

-* ClassGraph parses the classfile binary format directly to determine the class graph.
-This is significantly faster than reflection-based methods, because no classloading needs to be performed to determine how classes are related, and additionally, class static initializer blocks don't need to be called (which can be time consuming, and can cause side effects).
-* ClassGraph has been carefully profiled, tuned and parallelized so that multiple threads are concurrently engaged in reading from disk/SSD, decompressing jarfiles, and parsing classfiles.
-Consequently, ClassGraph runs at close to the theoretical maximum possible speed for a classpath scanner, and scanning speed is primarily limited by raw filesystem bandwidth.
-* Wherever possible, lock-free datastructures are used to eliminate thread contention, and shared caches are used to avoid duplicating work.
-Additionally, ClassGraph opens multiple `java.lang.ZipFile` instances for a given jarfile, up to one per thread, in order to circumvent a per-instance thread lock in the JRE `ZipFile` implementation.
-* ClassGraph includes comprehensive mechanisms for whitelisting and blacklisting, so that only the necessary resources are scanned.
-* ClassGraph uses memory-mapped files wherever possible (when scanning directories and modules) for extra speed.

-In particular, ClassGraph is typically several times faster at scanning large classpaths consisting of many directories or jarfiles than the widely-used library [Reflections](https://github.com/ronmamo/reflections).
-If ClassGraph is slower than Reflections for your usecase, that is because it has discovered a [larger set of classpath elements to scan](https://github.com/classgraph/classgraph/wiki/Classpath-specification-mechanisms) than Reflections.
-You can limit what is scanned using whitelist / blacklist criteria (see the [wiki](https://github.com/classgraph/classgraph/wiki) for more info).

 ## Mailing List